Nec2005/Python_projects/README.md

 # python-project
-This repository is for pyhton projects.
-It includes my documents during python course.
+This repository is for Pyhton projects.
+It includes my documents during Python course.